 Last Friday I attended the Kentico Rocky Mountain User Group meeting where I had the opportunity to meet with nearly 40 other Kentico enthusiasts at National Jewish Health in Denver, CO.
 Samantha Reeves, Aaron Hoy, and Blue Modus’s Dave Condor discussed the experience that National Jewish Health has had with Kentico and how Kentico has streamlined and improved their content management and marketing abilities.
-Kentico Technical Evangelist Bryan Soltis also gave us an informative talk on how to optimize Kentico for performance and speed, which I detail in part 2 of this blog series.
+Kentico Technical Evangelist Bryan Soltis also gave us an informative talk on how to optimize Kentico for performance and speed.

 Samantha Reeves and Aaron Hoy began their talk by describing how National Jewish Health was quickly outgrowing the CMS they were using as their business evolved.
 After reviewing Drupal, Sitecore, and other CMSs, they decided that Kentico’s out-of-the-box features, customizability, security, powerful Lucene based search, and cost made it an easy choice.
 They were especially happy with the ability of Kentico EMS to provide marketing and other functionality that other CMSs don’t provide.